facebook pixel Skip to Main Content

 4. Teaching Experience: Have you had any experience teaching or tutoring?
 If yes, please describe the context, the subject matter, and what you learned from the experience.

 5. How have you contributed to your community, especially in the context of education or STEM?
-Provide examples of leadership roles or volunteer activities that demonstrate your commitment to community service.
+Provide examples of activities that demonstrate your commitment to community service.

-6. What role do you believe teachers play in shaping the future of STEM in underrepresented communities?
-How would you leverage your role as a Noyce Scholar to make a positive impact?
+6. What role do you believe STEM teachers play in shaping the future of your community?

 B. Personal Statement should include the following (max 300 words).